US Border Patrol Only Fed Pork Sandwiches To Muslim Detainee For Nearly A Week

-Adnan Asif Parveen, a Muslim detainee at the Immigration and Customs Enforcement (ICE) detention center in Port Isabel, Texas, was held in custody despite having a permit allowing him to work in the United States.
-As HuffPost detailed (in an article published on February 27), despite Parveen’s religious dietary restrictions, the young man was only served pork sandwiches.
+Adnan Asif Parveen, a Muslim detainee at the Immigration and Customs Enforcement (ICE) detention center in Port Isabel, Texas, was recently held in custody despite having a permit allowing him to work in the United States.
+As HuffPost detailed in an article published on February 27, despite Parveen’s religious dietary restrictions, the young man claims that he was only served pork sandwiches.

-Parveen was detained in January and was forced to remain in a cramped room with nearly three dozen migrants who had been arrested at the border.
+Parveen was detained in January, and says that he was forced to remain in a cramped room with nearly three dozen migrants who had been arrested at the border.
 Along with being served food that he was unable to eat, he was also given an aluminum sheet to use as a blanket, his only choice for a bed being the cold floor of the room he was detained in.

 Asif’s life in America began when he was visiting family in New York, back in 2014.
-By chance, he began communicating with a woman named Jennifer, who lived a few states away, in Columbus, Ohio.
-By chance, Asif’s uncle owned business out there, so both Asif and Jennifer decided to meet up.
+By chance, he began communicating with a woman named Jennifer — who lived a few states away — in Columbus, Ohio.
+By chance, Asif’s uncle owned businesses out there, so both Asif and Jennifer decided to meet up.
 Despite their initial language barrier — Asif was starting to learn English, and Jennifer didn’t speak any of the foreign languages he was familiar with — the two struck up a relationship.
 As a result, Asif never returned to New York, let alone Spain, where he is originally from.

 Despite holding a permit entitling him to work in the United States, Adnan Asif Parveen found himself lying on the cold floor of a Border Patrol detention facility and only given a pork sandwich to eat. https://t.co/t6CpdS5mZ8 pic.twitter.com/NZ48p31wXw